 Because Nicotine use is so prevalent, many smokers also abuse other drugs alongside of it.
 Alcohol is the most common drug used alongside Nicotine, and can also be an obstacle to overcoming Nicotine use.
 Those who are used to smoking a cigarette when they’re drinking will have a mental connection between the two.
 Quitting smoking can be much more difficult when continuing to drink.

 Nicotine is also often abused with other Stimulants, such as Cocaine.
 Using both together can amplify their effects.
 Nicotine may also be a gateway into illicit Stimulants.

 Reach out to a treatment provider for free today.

 - OR -

 Knowing the statistics about tobacco addiction can provide motivation to quit smoking and also to stay in recovery.
 The health risks of using tobacco are severe.
 But quitting, no matter how long you have been using tobacco, significantly reduces your odds of having tobacco-related health issues.

 On average, smokers live 14 years less than nonsmokers.

 Nearly a half-million Americans die from tobacco each year.

-Women who smoke increase their risk of lung cancer 13 times, while men who smoke increase their risk of lung cancer 23 times.
+Women who smoke increase their risk of lung cancer by 13 times, while men who smoke increase their risk of lung cancer by 23 times.

-Whether you are struggling with a nicotine addiction on its own or as part of a patchwork of addiction and drug abuse, there are many treatment options available to help you overcome.
-Outpatient medical programs can help with nicotine abuse, and inpatient rehabs are effective for targeting the underlying reasons for abuse.
-Get in touch with a treatment provider now to learn your options.
+Whether you are struggling with a Nicotine addiction on its own or as part of a patchwork of addiction and drug abuse, there are many treatment options available to help you.
+Outpatient medical programs can help with Nicotine abuse, and inpatient rehabs are effective for targeting the underlying reasons for abuse.
+Get in touch with a treatment provider now to learn about options available for Nicotine addiction.